suyashtimsina/vista/README.md

 # vista

-A discord bot for personal use
+A discord bot for personal use.